-Garmin Fenix 6 Pro review: build quality and ergonomics
+Garmin Fenix 6 Pro review: design and screen

-Due to the heavier casing (compared to the Forerunner 945), the Fenix 6 Pro tends to bob up and down on your wrist as you run so it is advised to tighten the strap a bit when you embark on a running session to improve accuracy.
+Due to the heavier casing (compared to the Garmin Forerunner 945), the Fenix 6 Pro tended to bob up and down on my wrist as I ran so it is advised to tighten the strap a bit when you embark on a running session to improve accuracy.

-For the same reason (the watch being heavy), it is not the most comfortable to wear for sleeping.
+For the same reason (the watch being heavy), I thought that it wasn't the most comfortable to wear for sleeping.
 If you don't wear it for sleeping, though, the body battery function won't be able to give you an accurate reading.
 This comes down to personal preference, of course.
 I personally find sleeping with a watch uncomfortable but the experience may vary with each individual.